technicallytechnickl/writing/docs/_drafts/building-a-company-on-free-and-open-source-software.md

 -You get your first paying customer.
 -You're required to get a certification or comply is specific regulations like SOCs, FDA 5XX, ISOXX, etc.

-Some less obvious:
+Some less obvious inflection points:
--Some piece of the stack is preventing implementation of critical features -Support starts declining for a critical piece of the stack -Some piece of the stack becomes a roadblock as the team grows -An upgrade elsewhere in the stack has impacted a piece of the stack in a objective way -Licensing changes
+-Some piece of the stack is preventing implementation of critical features -Support begins to decline for a critical piece of the stack -Some piece of the stack becomes a roadblock as the team grows -An upgrade elsewhere in the stack has impacted another piece of the stack in a objective way -Licensing changes

 Not reasons to upgrade your stack: